theevocater/coffee_recipes/coffee/moka_pot.md

 2:00

-    Coffee flow turns from brown to yellow / begins to stop Remove from heat
+    Coffee flow turns from brown to yellow / begins to slow Remove from heat

 ### Notes ###